 GM Paint Codes (WA or WE paint codes): GM uses a four digit (4 numbers or 3 numbers followed by a letter) preceded by a WA or WE for all paint formulations starting since the 1950's.
 These codes (sometimes called Fisher paint codes) are almost always on the build sheets, normally found under the carpeting on older cars, but more recently on a sticker in the glove box or trunk area.
 WA codes are typically used for standard manufacturing colors while the WE codes are reserved for special order or fleet colors.
 Almost all the WE codes we have found to date are in the 5000 range and there are very few WA paint codes in the 5000 range, so there appears to be no overlap in the 4 digit code that follows.
 In many cases the WE paint formulations came from other automotive manufacturers.

 Ford Paint Codes (M or WT or MX paint codes): Ford uses a four digit number preceded by an "M" and followed in most cases by an "A" for all exterior production paints since the 1950's (in the 1940's, preceded by a M1, by 1950 the 1 was dropped).
 These codes are almost always on the build sheets, normally found under the carpeting on older cars; otherwise, you have to look them up in a database that cross references the short year/model paint code with this longer 4 digit manufacturing code.
 M codes are typically used for standard manufacturing colors while the WT codes are reserved for special order or fleet colors.
 There is some reuse of the 4 digit code which follows the M or WT, so care must be taken if you only get a 4 digit code.
 The special WT codes are divided up as follows: WT0000s for whites, WT1000s for off whites, WT2000s for gray, WT3000s for brown and gold, WT4000s for red, WT5000s for orange, WT6000s for yellow, WT7000s for green, WT8000s for blue and the WT9000 for purple maroon and pink.
 The metallic paints are in the 500 to 999 range in each set.
 The special use of reserved WT color codes is still being used today by Ford.
-Before the 1960's and the use of WT codes, Ford used MX codes (originally called "126 Ford Fleet Colors") for special order paints which in many cases came from other automotive manufacturers.
+Before the 1960's and the use of WT codes, Ford used MX codes (originally called "126 Ford Fleet Colors", from a very early Ford special order paint selection book of the same name) for special order, customer color matched paints which in many cases came from other automotive manufacturers.
 MX codes start with an "MX" and end in a 6 to 7 digit number.
 Since then most of the MX codes have been mapped to WT or M codes by Ford.
 We have seen some documentation from Ford stating that for the most common 6 digit MX codes starting in a "70", the color maps to a WT or M code by dropping the first 70 and using the last 4 digits.

 Chrysler Paint Codes (DT and AC paint codes): Chrysler has been using a four digit number preceded by a "DT" from the 1960s to 1999 to specify some of its special or fleet paint.
 Unlike Ford or GM, we have yet to find a standard production code for Chrysler paints other than the short code used on door data tags which are year and model specific.
 The "DT" codes are organized by color: white for DT1000s, yellow for DT2000s, red pink and purple for the DT3000s, black for the DT4000s, and oranges for DT5000s, tans and browns for the DT6000s, greens for the DT7000s, blue for the DT8000s, and special colors for the DT9000s.
 "DT" stands for Dodge Truck.
 From the mid 1980s through the mid 1990's Chrysler paint codes included codes beginning with the letters "AC" and ending in a 5 digit number.
 They seemed to be sequentially assigned starting with AC10000.
 Interior and trim colors of the same time have AH AX and AY prefixes, but the characters which follow are a often a combination of letters and numbers.